 Figure 50 – Modified ALF filtering for Luma component at virtual boundaries

-The process is also applied for slice, brick and tile boundaries when filter across the boundaries is disabled.
-For the ALF block classification, only the samples which are in the same slice, brick or tile are used and the activity value is scaled accordingly.
-For the ALF filtering, symmetric padding is applied both in horizontal and vertical directions for horizontal and vertical boundaries respectively.
+Different to the symmetric padding method used at horizontal CTU boundaries, simple padding process is applied for slice, tile and subpicture boundaries when filter across the boundaries is disabled.
+The simple padding process is also applied at picture boundary.
+The padded samples are used for both classification and filering process.

 Deblocking filter